 STUDENT CONDUCT HOLD.
 When a student fails to respond to a charge notification, attend a scheduled student conduct hearing, or complete assigned sanctions, a student conduct hold will be placed on the student's account.
 The hold will not be removed until all student conduct requirements have been satisfied.
-A student conduct hold restricts students from conducting University related business, including but not limited to completing course registration, adding/dropping classes, and receiving financial aid refund checks.
+A student conduct hold restricts students from conducting University related business, including but not limited to completing course registration, adding/dropping classes, and viewing grades.